DeepConvContext: A Multi-Scale Approach to Timeseries Classification in Human Activity Recognition: Results

 \subsection{Benchmark analysis}

-In Figure~\ref{fig:overview}, we present an overview of the results for the classic DeepConvLSTM \cite{ordonezDeepConvolutionalLSTM2016}, the Shallow DeepConvLSTM \cite{bockImprovingDeepLearning2021}, and the proposed DeepConvContext model, all using a single LSTM layer per module.
-On average, the multi-scale DeepConvContext achieves the highest prediction performance, with an average F1-score of 59.04\%, compared to 49.09\% for the intra-window DeepConvLSTM and 54.01\% for the inter-window Shallow DeepConvLSTM, across the six evaluated datasets.
-When comparing the intra-and inter-window models, we observe that the inter-window DeepConvLSTM struggles to produce coherent activity segments, reflected by its average mAP being close to zero across all datasets.
-In contrast, both the Shallow DeepConvLSTM and DeepConvContext leverage temporal relationships across windows and thus produce fewer rapid switches between activities, achieving significantly higher average mAP values of 16.79 and 18.23, respectively.
-It is worth noting that the RWHAR dataset does not include a NULL class and contains only a single segment per activity per participant.
-This makes mAP evaluation particularly sensitive, since the metric is biased toward zero unless a model predicts an activity nearly perfectly across its full duration in the participant’s data stream.
+Figure~\ref{fig:overview} presents results for the standard DeepConvLSTM \cite{ordonezDeepConvolutionalLSTM2016}, a CausalBatch-trained DeepConvLSTM \cite{pellattCausalBatchSolvingComplexity2020}, the Shallow DeepConvLSTM \cite{bockImprovingDeepLearning2021}, and the proposed DeepConvContext, all using a single LSTM layer per module.
+On average, the multi-scale DeepConvContext achieves the highest prediction performance, with an average F1-score of 64.96\%, compared to 49.46\% for the standard, 56.84\% for the CausalBatch-trained and 59.92\% for the Shallow DeepConvLSTM, across the six evaluated datasets.
+Furthermore, as DeepConvContext leverages both intra- and inter-window context, it produces the highest mAP scores across all experiments, outperforming the Shallow DeepConvLSTM by as much as 18 score points for the SBHAR and 14 score points for the Opportunity dataset.